Knowledge Base

 Fig. 3.
 No rule to insert the default signature – no changes to the native signatures’ configuration.

-Advanced options for the modern Web Add-in
+Advanced settings for the modern Web Add-in

 Disabling native signatures globally.